algosup/2024-2025-project-1-fpga-team-8/documents/technical_specifications/technical_specifications.md

 - They may be less performant than specialised circuit boards,
 - They are generaly bigger physically than traditional circuit boards due to the fact that logic blocks are not centralised in a single unit but physcial components.

-FPGAs are used in very specific fields, more precisely in military projects, in radars and in aerospace project such as satellites, they can also be used for projects requiring fast calculations or video processing.
+FPGAs are used in very specific fields, more precisely in military projects, in radars and in aerospace project such as satellites, they can also be used for projects requiring fast calculations or video processing but the FPGA are not generally suited for creating project such as applications or games.

 #### 2.2.2 - What is Verilog?